nirs/blkhash/README.md

 The library provides the expected interface for creating, updating, finalizing and destroying a hash.
 The `blkhash_update()` function implements zero detection, speeding up data processing.
-When you know that some areas of the image are read as zeroes, you can skip reading them and use `blkhash_zero()` to add zero range to the hash.
+When you know that some areas of the image are read as zeros, you can skip reading them and use `blkhash_zero()` to add zero range to the hash.

 See the [example program](example.c) for example of using the library.